lambda-dom/spell_revisions/spell_revisions/docs/fixes.md

 * Sleep: fix off-by-1 errors in probability.

 * Monster Summoning I: the thac0 of gibberlings in the cre file and description disagree.
 Went with the description.

+## B. 2.
+Level 2.

+* Ghoul Touch: fix description to mention that paralyze lasts for 3 rounds only.
+Sectype (of main spell) to `offensivedamage` for consistency with similar spells.

+* Glitterdust: Question: why the variable stuff?

+* Mirror Image: concurrent refresh with lower level reflected image.

+* Power Word Sleep: fix off-by-1 errors in probability.
+Add immunities to golem, slime, sword and illusionary.

+* Resist Elements: fix: drop sphere line in description and description sectype abjuration -> transmutation.

+* Stinking Cloud: add immunity to (mordenkainen) swords and illusionary creatures.

+* Strength: make it refreshing to not stack exceptional strength increment.

+* Web: add immunity to mephits.

+* Monster Summon II: fix: remove spurious poison icon from jelly pod.
+Fix int, wis, chr, acid resistance according to description.
+Fix lack of immunities to disease and sleep.
+Fix poorly implemented immunities.